ENG517/Procedure/hassell/p-product/feature/process-guitar-wiring-prep-materials.md

   * The **black** wire is the hot wire
   * The **yellow** or **green** wire is the ground wire (you will only have one or the other).

-**Note:** if you have a 4-conductor humbucker, ensure the two wires that are NOT the hot wires are soldered together and taped off with electrical tape.
-Failure to do so will cause major noise bleed.
+> **Note:** if you have a 4-conductor humbucker, ensure the two wires that are NOT the hot wires are soldered together and taped off with electrical tape.
+Failure to do so will cause major noise bleed and a weak sound.

 ### 2. Label Pot Casings